kshitij0807/wild-tiger-detection/README.md

-# This repository contains solution for ICCV 2019 Challenge on Computer Vision for Wildlife Conservation (CVWC)
+This repository contains the code for the tiger detection task for the subchallenge at https://cvwc2019.github.io/challenge.html
-https://cvwc2019.github.io/challenge.html